-If active fault codes are recorded, both lights will come on momentarily, then begin to flash the code of the recorded faults.

-The fault code will flash in the following sequence:
+If active fault codes are recorded, both lights will come on momentarily, then begin to flash the code numbers of the recorded fault codes The fault code flashes in the following sequence:

-- First, a WARNING (amber) light will flash. - Then there will be a short 1 or 2 second pause after which the number of the recorded fault code will flash in STOP (red). - There will be a 1 or 2 second pause between each number. - When the number has finished flashing in red, an amber light will appear again.
+- A WARNING (amber) light flashes. - Following a short one or two second pause, the number of the recorded fault code flashes in the STOP (red) lamp. - There is a one or two second pause between each number. - After the number finishes flashing in red, an amber light appears again.

 The lights flash each fault code out three times before advancing to the next code.
 To skip to the next fault code, move the Increment/Decrement switch, if equipped, momentarily to the increment (+) position.
 You can go back to the previous fault code by momentarily moving the Increment/Decrement switch, if equipped, to the decrement (-) position.
-If only one active fault is recorded, the same fault code will continuously be displayed when either (+) or (-) switch is depressed.
+If only one active fault code is recorded, the same fault code will continuously be displayed when either (+) or (-) switch is depressed.